 Do you like this story?
 The Plainsman doesn't accept money from tuition or student fees, and we don't charge a subscription fee.
 But you can donate to support The Plainsman.

-Grace Heim is a sophomore from Enterprise, Alabama majoring in English Literature.
+Grace Heim is a junior from Enterprise, Alabama, majoring in English Literature.
 She started with The Plainsman in January 2023.